codesharedot/quantum-resistant-ledger-price/README.md

-# rif-token price
+# quant price

-Gets the rif-token price with Python (from JSON).
+Gets the quant price with Python (from JSON).

 https://pythonbasics.org